Integrity in Science - It's Who We Are

-Scientific integrity is a core value of ILSI North America and is paramount to the vitality of the tripartite model under which we operate.
-For the past 10 years, ILSI North America has been a recognized leader in addressing issues of conflict of interest and public-private partnerships through our work with federal agencies and scientific professional societies.
-Now the focus is on scientific integrity through scientific excellence.
+ILSI North America believes strongly that scientific integrity is essential to developing sound science for the purpose of improving society.
+We are extremely proud of our extensive programs on scientific integrity.
+Scientific integrity is a core value of ILSI North America and is integrated into all of our research programs.
+For the past 10 years, ILSI North America has been a recognized leader in addressing issues of conflict of interest and research public-private partnerships through our work with federal agencies and scientific professional societies.

 Conflict of Interest Policy